georgalis/pub/know/llm/README.md

-# Procession and Evolution: LLM-Synthesized Essay
+# Procession and Evolution
+## LLM-Synthesized Essay

 (c) 2026 George Georgalis <george@galis.org> unlimited use with this notice